NotNotTech/Raylib-CsLo/sub-modules/readme.md

 - When you build, the compiled native binaries should be put in their respective folder under https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo/runtimes

+## rebuilding from scratch on windows
+if the raylib (cpp) project structure changes (such as what happened for raylib 4.2) you might need to regenerate the windows solution.
+To do so, delete the `raylib-with-extras` folder, edit the `premake5.lua`, then run `premake5.exe vs2022` .
+This will generate a new visual studio solution that you can build normally.

 # dev notes
 these are just notes for use doirn develoment...  please ignore unless you run into problems